nimblegeek/nimblegeek/README.md

   <img src="https://github.com/nimblegeek/nimblegeek/blob/main/forest_sunset.png" alt="TheNimblegeek" style="max-width: 100%; max-height: 50px;">
 </div> <br>

-Hey, I'm Jonas Achouri Sihlén, casually called TheNimblegeek.
+Hey there fellow geek!
+I'm Jonas, casually called TheNimblegeek.
 I work as a Platform Engineer in the financial service industry and have a strong passion for developer experience, problem solving and continuous learning.
-My tech toolbox is being sharpened around Automation, Python, Infrastructure as Code, and Kubernetes.
-I'm also comfortable navigating in a Linux environment.
+My tech toolbox is being sharpened through my curiousity.
+Currently focused on Automation, Python, Infrastructure as Code, and Kubernetes.
+I'm also getting comfortable navigating in a Linux environment.

-I'm a guy who loves to learn how to solve complex problems.
+I'm a guy who realized that I feel good when creating useful stuff.
+Either if it is for my own use or for others.
 Great software and infrastructure can be solutions to lots of problems but not all.
 I started to learn to code at 39 while nurturing a family of 5 alongside the mission to grow as an online writer.
 Writing online has helped me a lot, not only in my career growth, but in my private life as well.

 Writing is not only a passion of mine, but a necessity for me to think and solve problems through life.
 After all, writing is the thing we do daily as developers.
 Whether you do indie-hacking, open-source contributions or working in a multinational remote team, writing is a vital skill.
+And that habit is what pushes me forward in my journey of self-education in tech.

 ## Useful links